VasiliyMatr/ASM/T06HASH/readme.md

 ```

-Also, check the refactor branch final commit for refactor details:<br/>
+Also, check the refactor branch final commit for refactoring details:<br/>
 >https://github.com/VasiliyMatr/MIPT_PROG_2ndTERM/edit/refactor/T06HASH/

 ### And here is the result: